We use cookies to make your experience better. Learn more about how and why.

 Which donors should you add first?

-If you’re a small team, the answer is not “everyone.”
+If you’re a growing fundraising team, the answer is not “everyone.”

 Pick the people where a little extra personalization creates outsized impact.